 Year Ended December 31,

-2014 2013 2012
+2015 2014 2013

 Revenue:

-United States \$2,793 \$2,863 \$2,257
+United States \$ 2,027 \$ 2,793 \$ 2,863

-Canada 669 773 591
+Canada 378 669 773

-International 643 660 566
+International 605 643 660

-Total Revenue \$4,105 \$4,296 \$3,414
+Total Revenue \$ 3,010 \$ 4,105 \$ 4,296

 We have more than 200 locations in the U.S., which are geographically positioned to best serve the upstream, midstream and downstream energy and industrial markets.
-Our U.S. branch network was significantly expanded with the locations added through the Wilson acquisition, which enabled us to broaden our customer base, leverage our inventory and purchasing power and enhance our position in the midstream and downstream energy and industrial markets.

-We also have extensive one-stop shop specialty operations in the U.S. that provide our customers a unique way to purchase artificial lift, valves and valve actuation, measurement and controls, and fluid transfer which enables them to better focus on their core business.
-In these businesses, we provide additional value to our customers through the design, assembly, fabrication and optimization of products and equipment essential to the safe and efficient production of oil and gas.
+We also have extensive one-stop shop specialty operations in the U.S. that provide our customers a unique opportunity to purchase artificial lift, pumps, valves and valve actuation, measurement and controls and fluid transfer products which enables them to better focus on their core business.
+In these businesses, we provide additional value to our customers through the design, assembly, fabrication and optimization of products and equipment essential to the safe and efficient production of oil and gas and industrial manufacturing processes.